tradle/bots/README.md

 # This may take a few seconds...
 # Enter a local path or a url of the provider logo:
 https://afv.com/wp-content/uploads/2014/11/Tongue.png
-# disable the Tradle server's in-house bot, which has its own complex agenda
-tradle-server$ silent silly
 # subscribe your bot's web server for webhooks
 # OSX: see the previous section for the explanation for the IP address value
 tradle-server$ newwebhook silly http://10.200.10.1:8000